nazeer-s-cloud/justice-client-portal/README.md

 Architecture

 The application runs as a three-tier system managed by Docker Compose:

+Service	Role	Technology	                                                            Port Frontend	   Client Interface, Static Assets	Nginx, HTML, CSS, JavaScript	        Host 8080 API/Backend	   Authentication, Business Logic	Node.js (Express), bcryptjs, Mongoose	Host 3000 Database	   Persistent User Data Storage	MongoDB	                                    Host 27017

+That's a fantastic idea!
+A README.md file is the essential documentation for any project, especially one that uses Docker and a multi-container architecture.
+It tells others (and your future self) what the project is, how it works, and how to run it.

+Here is a complete README.md file for your Justice Client Portal project.

+🏛️ Justice Client Portal

+Project Overview

+This is a full-stack client portal application designed for a law firm, built using a modern containerized architecture.
+It features a secure login/signup system that connects a static frontend to a dedicated authentication API and a NoSQL database.

+The entire application is deployed using Docker Compose with three interconnected services.

+Architecture

+The application runs as a three-tier system managed by Docker Compose:
 Service	Role	Technology	Port
 Frontend	Client Interface, Static Assets	Nginx, HTML, CSS, JavaScript	Host 8080 API/Backend	Authentication, Business Logic	Node.js (Express), bcryptjs, Mongoose	Host 3000